 - The Training and Capacity Building Working Group (TCBWG) review and submit ideas to improve the training and learning tools provided by the program, to increase the capacity of the membership to make use of the data and to produce research products, and to improve the website to support the work of the membership.

 The Community Data Consortium model has enabled the CCSD to negotiate with Statistics Canada and other data providers for the preparation and lower-cost purchase of a wide variety of data that is geographically specific for planning local programs and services, and includes a replication of income and demographic data bought in previous years (see Data Purchase Schedule B).
-With over $1M of socioeconomic data, members can download and use tables from a variety of sources, both survey and administrative down to the smallest scale possible.
-The Program can also acquire Statistics Canada data for your custom boundaries.
+Tables are acquired from a variety of sources, both survey and administrative, down to the smallest scale possible.
+The Program can also acquire Statistics Canada data for custom boundaries.

 Get more information on the Community Data Program by visiting the Program Resources page.